Shikhar-SRJ/techolutions_assignment/sol_5/README.md

 This solution uses MQ135 sensor for mesuring CO2 level.
 The code is written in micropython and the library for MQ135 sensor is downloaded separately.

+For better undestanding, I have included the code in mq135.py.

 ## Circuit diagram
 <img src="diagram.png">